AB540 Nonresident Tuition Exemption

 Non-resident students meeting the criteria will be exempted from the payment of non-resident tuition and are classified as "non-residents" of California.
 The California Dream Act of 2011 allows undocumented and documented students who meet certain provisions of AB540 to be eligible for specified financial aid.

 Allow 3-5 business days for processing.
-If approved, students will be mailed updated Class Schedule/Receipt with fee adjustments.
-Denied requests will be notified via student's myCuesta student email by the Admissions Office.
+If approved, students can view updated residency status and nonresident fee adjustments in myCuesta.
+If request denied, student will be notified to student's myCuesta student email.

 Statement of Legal Residence - California Residency Classification